 Private Browsing is a useful feature built-in to Safari in iOS that limits what information is saved and shared as you browse the web.
-Let’s take a look at how it works.
+Let’s look at how to use Private Browsing on iPhone and iPad.

 Private Browsing protects your private information and blocks some websites from tracking your search behavior.
 Safari won’t remember the pages you visit, your search history, or your AutoFill information.

-Note: You many notice that some websites won’t function normally when using Private Browsing, so give a try to turning off if you’re running into issues.
+Note: You may notice that some websites won’t function normally when using Private Browsing, so try turning it off if you’re running into issues.

 Keep in mind that you won’t be able to utilize Handoff between your Private Browsing Safari windows and other Apple devices.